Back British Farming: the ways we're making rural crime a priority

 Sky lanterns

 • We launched a petition so that NFU members, farmers and the public can show their support for a total ban in England and Wales.
-It has now been signed over 100,000 times, and will be considered by the Defra-commissioned team that are researching the harms caused by sky lanterns.
+It has now been signed more than 100,000 times and was acknowledged in the Eunomia research and consulting report, commissioned by Defra, which described the NFU as ‘vociferous campaigners against sky lantern releases’.
+Defra is now reviewing an impact assessment on sky lanterns.

-• To date, 187 councils have already banned sky lanterns thanks for our campaign work since 2013.
+• To date, 200 councils have already banned sky lanterns thanks to our campaign work since 2013.

 Dog attacks

-• Virginia Crosbie (MP for Ynys Môn) showed great support for this issue, and tabled a Bill in Parliament in July 2021 which seeks to introduce changes to legislation to help tackle livestock worrying.
+• Virginia Crosbie MP(Ynys Môn) showed great support for this issue, and tabled a Bill in Parliament in July 2021 which sought to introduce changes to legislation to help tackle livestock worrying.

 • Over 20,000 people signed an NFU petition, calling on newly elected Police and Crime Commissioners (PCCs) to implement changes to legislation to prevent dog attacks on farm animals.
 Virginia spoke about the petition to show support for the Bill she tabled in Parliament.